Regression Discontinuity Designs Under Interference: Estimation

-Several considerations emerge from this Theorem.
-First, the asymptotic bias depends on the second-order derivatives of the target outcome regression function, reflecting the approximation error; its contribution to the asymptotic distribution of $\estimator$ vanishes provided that $nh_n^{\bar{s}+4}\to 0$.
+Several considerations emerge from this result.
+First, the asymptotic bias depends on the second-order derivatives of the target outcome regression function, reflecting the linearization error; its contribution to the asymptotic distribution of $\estimator$ vanishes provided that $nh_n^{\bar{s}+4}\to 0$\footnote{With generic $p$-order distance-based local polynomial estimator this condition becomes $nh_n^{\bar{s} + 2p + 2} \to 0$.}.
 Second, the convergence rate of the asymptotic variance is governed by the dimension of the effective treatment boundary through the parameter $\bar{s}$, i.e., the number of score components $\ppoint$ fixed at the cutoff in $\Frontier$.
-This arises because the volume of the effective treatment neighborhoods $\mathcal{B}_{h_n}^{d,g}(\Frontier)$ and $\mathcal{B}_{h_n}^{d',g'}(\Frontier)$ is proportional to $h_n^{\bar{s}}$, as shown in the proof of Theorem \ref{th:cont}.
-Consequently, the probability that an observation falls within such neighborhoods is proportional to $h_n^{\bar{s}}$, and thus, the estimator effectively uses, i.e., assigns nonzero weight to, approximately $nh_n^{\bar{s}}$ observations.
+This arises because the volume of the boundary neighborhoods $\mathcal{B}_{h_n}^{d,g}(\Frontier)$ and $\mathcal{B}_{h_n}^{d',g'}(\Frontier)$ is proportional to $h_n^{\bar{s}}$, as shown in the proof of Theorem \ref{th:cont}.
+Consequently, the probability that an observation falls within such neighborhoods is proportional to $h_n^{\bar{s}}$, and thus, the estimator effectively uses approximately $nh_n^{\bar{s}}$ observations.

 As a consequence, the convergence rate of $\estimator$ exhibits a curse of dimensionality driven by the parameter $\bar{s}$.
-Importantly, this curse does not depend on the full dimension of the multiscore space—that is, the dimension of the interference set plus one—but rather on $\bar{s}$, which reflects how many components of the score vector $(X_i, \pscore)$ must simultaneously lie within a bandwidth $h_n$ of the cutoff for an observation to contribute to the estimator.
-As $\bar{s}$ increases, the probability that an observation lies within the effective treatment neighborhood decreases at a rate $h_n^{\bar{s}}$, leading to slower convergence rates.
+Importantly, this curse does not depend on the full dimension of the multiscore space, i.e., $|\mathcal{S}_i|+1$, but rather on $\bar{s}$, which captures the number of components of the score vector $(X_i,\pscore)$ that must simultaneously fall within a bandwidth $h_n$ of the cutoff in order for an observation to contribute to the estimator.